Techie + Gamers

-Shark Tank is among the most popular reality TV shows on ABC, showcasing entrepreneurs pitching their business ideas to investors.
-Some businesses have struggled to survive but other unlikely products have become huge success stories.
-Below we cover the top ten most successful companies, taking into account lifetime revenue and recent valuations.
+Shark Tank is one of ABC’s most popular reality shows and features entrepreneurs pitching their ideas to a panel of investors.
+Some businesses have struggled to survive but others have become huge success stories.
+Below we cover the top 15 most successful companies, taking into account lifetime revenue and recent valuations.

 1. Bombas